 Insurance is the transfer of risk from an individual to a pool of individuals.
 To make the math work, insurance companies need to understand the risk you represent relative to the pool.

-Credit – Insurance companies have found a correlation between credit ratings and the risk of a claim – for all major insurance types.
-Good credit will earn better insurance rates if all other rating criteria is equal.
+- Credit: Insurance companies have found a correlation between credit ratings and the risk of a claim – for all major insurance types.

-Driving History – Insurers look at your driving history including tickets, accidents, DUI incidents, and Reckless or Careless Driving violations.
-Each company weighs these items differently, but it’s common for insurers to weigh accidents in the past 5 years and tickets or violations in the past 3 years.
+- Driving history: Including tickets, accidents, DUI incidents, and reckless or careless driving violations.
+It’s common for insurers to weigh accidents in the past 5 years and tickets or violations in the past 3 years.

-Type of car – The type of car you drive can affect rates in several ways.
-The repair or replacement costs may be higher with one make or model than with another.
-Some types of cars are more likely to be stolen, sometimes just for parts.
-Also, the safety features or crash ratings of a particular type of car can affect rates, sometimes reducing the cost to insure that vehicle.
+- Type of car: The repair or replacement costs may be higher with certain makes or models.
+Some types of cars are more likely to be stolen or scrapped for parts.
+Also, the safety features or crash ratings of a particular type of car affect rates.

-Miles Driven – Every mile driven is a mile in which you could be involved in an accident.
+- Miles driven: Every mile driven is a mile in which you could be involved in an accident.
 Some insurers offer a discount for low mileage drivers.
-If your mileage use is well above the average of about 15,000 miles per year, some insurers will charge more for your insurance due to the increased risk.
+If your mileage use is well above the average of about 15,000 miles per year, some insurers will charge more.

-Gender – On average, males will pay more than females, especially when younger.
+- Gender: On average, males will pay more than females, especially if they’re younger.

-Age – Younger drivers will pay more than older drivers.
+- Age: Younger drivers will pay more than older drivers.
 Different insurers begin to give price breaks at different ages.
 Some begin at age 21.
-Others begin at age 25, or even as old as age 30.
+Others begin at age 25, or even 30.
 Some insurers will also charge more for drivers over the age of 70.

-Length of Coverage and Coverage Limits – If you have had state minimum coverage limits or have gaps in your coverage history or if you have haven’t been insured with your previous insurer for a long period of time, any of these criteria can cost you money in the form of higher premiums when price shopping.
+- Length of coverage and limits: If you have had state minimum coverage limits or have gaps in your coverage history, or have been with your current insurer for a short period, this can cost you in form of higher premiums.